 A BRIEF HISTORY OF DOMINICA !!!

 The Kalinago Carib and the Arawaks tribes were the original inhabitants of the island.
 The Spanish took little interest in Dominica, mainly due to the fierce resistance from the native Caribs, plus they were discouraged by the lack of gold.

 During the 1700’s, the British and the French fought numerous times over control of the island.
 Eventually the British prevailed, and gained control of the island in the early 1800’s.

 INTERESTING FACTS !!!

 Dominica is an island nation in the Caribbean Sea.

-The island of Dominica has a coastline of 148 kilometers (92 miles) and the landscape is mountainous of volcanic origin.
+The island of Dominica has a rugged coastline measuring 148 kilometers (92 miles) in total, while the landscape is mountainous of volcanic origin.